Signed in as:

 The current leadership team is made up of Matthew Cohn '08 and Nicolle Allen '16.
 You can read more about them below.

-Some things won’t be changing: you will have access to many of the same campus resources; including the various libraries and digital collections, and a private office space to work.
-There won’t be produced performances at the end of the week, but you will have an opportunity to share work and talk about your practice.
-Informal readings can be organized with the help of students, should you wish to hear your work out loud.
+You’ll still have access to many of the same campus resources; including the various libraries and digital collections, and a private office space to work.
+Theater 65 is still being held, so there will be students on hand to assist you however you like—reading pages, researching, experimenting.
 Once again, a central aim of Vox is to give both time and space to artists in a world where both are hard to come by.

 Matthew is a New York-based, interdisciplinary artist.
 His work combines printmaking, photography, text, music, and sculpture in the pursuit of creating new theatrical forms.
 He is also an actor and narrator.
 He is the Co-Founder and Executive Director of Vox Theater.